In this post, I cover a few tips to accelerate your left-hand technique.

 4)There is an imbalance in your fingers somewhere.
 By design, some of your fingers are easier to move, especially if you haven’t played music long.
 The pinky is usually the most difficult for beginners to use.
 This is why I recommend doing exercises with your pinky and using it as much as you can once you get a handle on some basic things.
 One pattern that is a real workout is to play your middle finger followed by your pinky.
 Try going back and forth between the same two fingers on one string, then move it to the next string over.
 If you practice this string crossing exercise enough, pretty soon you will notice an increase in speed and dexterity of your pinky.
 The appropriate repertoire can also increase your finger independence.
 Don’t get stuck always using the same fingers.
 Challenge yourself with repertoire requiring stretches or unusual fingerings.
 I find that classical music is great for this.

-Be sure to visit me on facebook as well:
+Be sure to visit us on pinterest: